all-out/guides/_guides/applying.md

 * A cold jump is 200M
 * A hot jump is 300M
+* Siggy has a 50/50 chance of recording a jump
 * This hole has between 1800M - 2200M mass with an even distribution
 * Wormholes reduce at 50% of total mass
 * Wormholes go critical at 10% of total mass